albert-zhou-umb/STRIDE/README.txt

 ----- CONCLUDING REMARKS -----
-If you use STRIDE in your work, please cite us at: Zhou et al., Bioinformatics 2020.
+If you use STRIDE in your work, please cite us at: Zhou et al., Briefings in Bioinformatics 2020.
 Email us if you encounter any problems, have questions, or want to leave a comment!